Village-level operation and maintenance (pumps)

-Village Level Operation and Maintenance (VLOM) is an unofficial classification given to handpumps used in developing countries that require minimal maintenance or that can be done "at the village level."
+Village Level Operation and Maintenance (VLOM) is an unofficial classification given to hand pumps used in developing countries that require minimal maintenance or that can be done at the village level.
 Not all maintenance and repair needs to be done by the villagers for a pump to be classed as a VLOM pump.
-VLOMM, or Village Level Operation and Management of Maintenance is often used synonymously.
+Village Level Operation and Management of Maintenance is often used synonymously.
 This addition emphasizes the role of users as the managers of maintenance able choose to use someone from outside the village to assist with more complicated repairs.

 History

 During the first UN decade on water boreholes, hand-dug wells and tubewells were constructed and water pumps were provided to developing countries by various NGOs.
-Unfortunately this top down approach led to the installation of pumps, notable the India Mark II, that were difficult to maintain.
+Unfortunately, this top-down approach led to the installation of pumps, notably the India Mark II, that were difficult to maintain.
 VLOM pumps were designed to allow remote villages to maintain pumps themselves as part of a larger strategy to reduce the dependency of villages on government and donor agencies and provide more sustainable access to drinking water.